HouCoder/asrock-z370m-pro4-hackintosh/README-EN.md

 That tutorial is long and boring, for 8th Gen CPU users, just read this - [corpnewt/Hackintosh-Guide](https://github.com/corpnewt/Hackintosh-Guide/blob/master/config.plist-per-hardware/coffee-lake.md#properties).

+### Data Protection

+For data security, recommend using Time Machine to back up your system.

 ## Known issues

 ### Bluetooth rarely stops working after sleep.

-It happens on real Macs too, in my case it was caused by my Apple Watch trying to unlock my Hackintosh after sleep, reboot bluetooth service with this command: `` $ sudo kill -9 `pgrep bluetoothd` `` - [Restart Bluetooth Daemon on Mac OS X without restarting](https://gist.github.com/nicolasembleton/afc19940da26716f8e90#gistcomment-2636787).
+It happens on real Macs too, in my case, it was caused by my Apple Watch trying to unlock my Hackintosh after sleep, it should be fine if you don't have an Apple Watch.

+Reboot bluetooth service with this command: `` $ sudo kill -9 `pgrep bluetoothd` `` - [Restart Bluetooth Daemon on Mac OS X without restarting](https://gist.github.com/nicolasembleton/afc19940da26716f8e90#gistcomment-2636787).

+### Kernel panics when running Wireless Diagnostics.

+I discovered this issue when I was troubleshooting my home Wi-Fi.
+I checked the kernel log and can't figure out why, not a big deal, [wireless-diagnostics](./kernel-panics/wireless-diagnostics.log).

 ## How to upgrade macOS

-❗️ Backup your system, suggest to use [Carbon Copy Cloner](https://bombich.com/) make a bootable backup, you can  boot from your backup and restore the whole system if update fails.
+❗ Backup your system, suggest to use [Carbon Copy Cloner](https://bombich.com/) make a bootable backup, you can boot from your backup and restore the whole system if the update fails.

 ❗ Use [Kext Updater](https://bitbucket.org/profdrluigi/kextupdater/downloads/) to update kexts and Clover.